jroland01/uservalue-website/app/contents/services/en/project-assistance.md

 We support each step of your technology project to efficiently reach your objectives and transfer UX skills.

-* UX Project planning
+* Requirements Document assistance

-* UX in Agile development
+* UX Project planning, Agile UX

 * UX Coaching for teams